 Why Cape Town ?

-The awesome Table Mountain range with the Twelve Apostles, the white sandy beaches and not to forget the vicinity of the lush green Cape winelands as well as the fabulous local cuisine usually come up first when you ask anybody about what makes Cape Town so attractive.
+The awesome Table Mountain range with the Twelve Apostles mountains, the white sandy beaches and not to forget the vicinity of the lush green Cape winelands as well as the fabulous local cuisine usually come up first when you ask about what makes Cape Town so attractive.
 Now read here about the latest accolades and why Cape Town is such a glorious gem:

 Cape Town's Table Mountain and the Twelve Apostles - image by Hillary Fox, courtesy of CapeTownTourism

 'World's Leading Festival and Events Destination'

 Cape Town is the best destination in the world for events, conferences, expos and festivals according to the World Travel Awards.
 In 2019, the city was elected again as the leading events destination in Africa.
 Let's see if the city makes it to the top of the world rankings again.
 Watch this space!

 'Most Innovative Cities in the World' (World Economic Forum: January 2018)